scrapcycle/or-tools-heroku-vendor/README.md

 ## Notes

-- The build process uses OR-Tools version v9.10 by default.
-If you need a different version, modify the `Dockerfile` accordingly.
+- The build process uses OR-Tools version v9.10 by default, which matches the or-tools-ruby gem's requirements.
 - The build artifacts include both the compiled libraries (`lib/`) and header files (`include/`).
 - The build artifacts are automatically ignored by git (see .gitignore).
 - You should add the `vendor/or-tools` directory to your application's .gitignore to avoid committing large binary files.
+- This build includes all necessary dependencies for the or-tools-ruby gem:
+  - Coin-OR libraries (CBC, CGL, CLP, etc.)
+  - HiGHS solver
+  - SCIP solver
+  - Abseil libraries
+  - Protobuf
+  - Eigen3 (for linear algebra)
+  - Gflags (for command-line flags)
+  - Zlib (for compression)
+  - LAPACK (for linear algebra)
+  - BLAS (for basic linear algebra)

+Note: Glog (Google Logging Library) is not currently included in the build as it's not required by the or-tools-ruby gem.
+It could be added in the future if needed by adding `libgoogle-glog-dev` to the Dockerfile's package list.

 ## Troubleshooting